 TL;DR: Write in a format that can be easily rendered and read in plain-text mode (e.g.,

 As I've written more and more over the years, I've found that my love of note-taking is always growing.
 Everything I learn or need to remember can be written down in a note and saved digitally, with no cost to myself.
 Unlike paper copies that need physical storage space, digital files simply need space on your local disk or cloud storage, which is fairly abundant these days.

 However, I had a historical struggle with migration of notes between different apps that require different formats and applied proprietary styling.
 This meant that I had to go through each note during migration and edit the file to look presentable again.

 For the last year or two, I have written everything exclusively in Markdown format.
-Small notes, long-form writings, and even these blog posts (see this blog post in Markdown format) are all written in Markdown.
+Small notes, long-form writings, and even these blog posts are all written in Markdown.

 Why Markdown?
 While I do appreciate the simplicity of plain-text files without any formatting, I often need visual cues such as heading and code blocks to keep my thoughts straight.
 Markdown provides a minimal set of styling indicators for me to style my notes without adding any proprietary, embedded data into the files.
 If I want a top-level heading, I simply add a hash (

 #) before the line.
 An added bonus is that even if a system doesn't understand Markdown, it will render it as plain-text and I can read it just as easily.

 For example, here's how TextEdit on macOS will open and display a Markdown file in plain-text, since it does contain any features to preview Markdown as HTML:

 In order to read and edit my notes across platforms, I use my personal cloud storage through Tresorit due to its native integration with macOS and iOS file managers.
 In addition, Tresorit works well on Debian-based Linux distros, which I used before macOS (and will likely switch back to in a few years).